pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 // ... many more events like these

 export interface Observer {
+    // Get notified with new data
     notify(data:any);
 }

 interface Subject {
-    registerObserver(eventType:string, obs:Observer);
-    unregisterObserver(eventType:string, obs:Observer);
-    notifyObservers(eventType:string, data:any);
+    // Accepts an eventType and observer that needs to be notified on that event registerObserver(eventType:string, obs:Observer);

+    // Accepts an observer that no longer needs to be notified on given eventType unregisterObserver(eventType:string, obs:Observer);

+    // Notifies all observers of given eventType with new data notifyObservers(eventType:string, data:any);
 }

 class EventBus implements Subject {

-    private observers : {[key:string]: Observer[]} = {};
+    // Mapping of event type and list of observers subscribed to it private observers : {[key:string]: Observer[]} = {};

-    registerObserver(eventType:string, obs: Observer) {
+    // Maintains list of all observers of given eventType registerObserver(eventType:string, obs: Observer) {
         this.observersPerEventType(eventType).push(obs);
     }

-    unregisterObserver(eventType:string, obs: Observer) {
+    // Removes given observer from the list of given eventType unregisterObserver(eventType:string, obs: Observer) {
         const newObservers = _.remove(
             this.observersPerEventType(eventType), el => el === obs );
         this.observers[eventType] = newObservers;
     }

-    notifyObservers(eventType:string, data: any) {
+    // Notifies all observers of given eventType with new data notifyObservers(eventType:string, data: any) {
         this.observersPerEventType(eventType)
             .forEach(obs => obs.notify(data));
     }

-    private observersPerEventType(eventType:string): Observer[] {
+    // Returns list of observers for given eventType private observersPerEventType(eventType:string): Observer[] {
         const observersPerType = this.observers[eventType];
         if (!observersPerType) {